rmorse/babel-plugin-jsx-template-vars/README.md

 It is recommended to set template props on components that reside further down the tree and deal with those nested props directly.

 ### Props with computations
-Lets say you pass a prop with a number value, such as 10, replacing that should be fine if it is displayed "as is".
+Lets say you pass a prop with a number value, such as 10, replacing that should be fine if it is displayed "as is" or as part of a string.

 ```jsx
 const Box = ( { size } ) => {